 So the best is if you can find a trusted friend or an organisation in a different country who runs a "private" obfuscated bridge for you.
 In this case "private" means that the bridge is configured with the option

 PublishServerDescriptor 0.
-Without this option The Tor Project can learn about the bridge and may distribute its address to others and so it could end up in the hands of your adversary.
+Without this option The Tor Project will learn about the bridge and may distribute its address to others and so it could end up in the hands of your adversary.